 This is a recipe that also uses honey and coconut oil, but also adds in some hydrating and healthy green tea as well.
 Green tea is not just great for drinking regularly, but for adding directly to your skin.
 I have a DIY green tea toner recipe here that I use daily to help keep my skin clear of acne marks and other hyperpigmentation.

-Coconut Oil Face Mask for Acne – Coconut Oil, Turmeric, Oats
+Coconut Oil Face Mask for Acne – Turmeric, Oatmeal and Coconut Oil Face Mask

 This one is from my post on how I cleared my face of hyperpigmentation when it broke out so badly after I found out coconut oil left in my hair is no good for my face.
 Or my hair actually, really.
 Turmeric is actually touted as an ingredient that can lighten the skin and clear unwanted facial hair.
 I have never really seen those benefits, probably because I do not use it often enough to cause such dramatic results.

-However, it did wonders to help even out my skin tone after the acne breakout.
+However, this coconut oil mask did wonders to help even out my skin tone after the acne breakout.
 The oatmeal was nourishing and helps to soothe inflamed skin so this mask is great if you suffer from breakouts regular.

 To make this coconut oil face mask for acne, blend the oatmeal in a blender first to make it into a powder then mix it with turmeric and coconut oil to make a paste.
 Leave on your face for 15 minutes then rinse with warm water.

-Related: How to Use Coconut Oil for Wrinkles
+Related: How to Use Coconut Oil When Pregnant

 The baking soda will cleanse your skin and pores out of anything that’s lurking there waiting to erupt during that week.
 Mix the two ingredients to form a paste then massage into your face and neck area for 5 minutes.
 Rinse with warm water.